 The NHL season has finally begun, and already, Vegas Golden Knights fans are considered the loudest, most enthusiastic fans out there!
 Getting swept up in that high-energy atmosphere can make anyone forget that all the cheering, goal horns, and chanting can be damaging to your hearing.

-So, just how loud does a Vegas Golden Knights game get?
+So, just how loud is a Vegas Golden Knights game?
 Well, that depends.
 The resting decibel (dB) level seems to be around 100 dB, and when a goal is made, the T-Mobile Arena can erupt to over 150 dB!

 Why Loud Noise Damages Your Hearing